 With vulnerability comes the opportunity for tremendous growth!
 Assess where you are, dream about where you can be, and stay positive as you make it happen.

 Think About Your Vulnerabilities as a Social Entrepreneur—and Be Okay With Them

-One of the first things you can do to determine your social enterprise’s vulnerabilities is to determine some of your own.
-It’s okay to fall short in certain areas or know that you personally have room for improvement.
+One of the first things you can do to determine the vulnerabilities that exist in your social enterprise of the first things you can do to determine your social enterprise’s vulnerabilities is to reflect on some of your own.
+It’s okay to fall short in certain areas or know you have room for improvement.

-So, take the time to evaluate where you are, where you want to be, and certain traits, behaviours, or skills that can be optimised to get there.
+So, take the time to evaluate where you are, where you want to be, and specific traits, behaviours, or skills that can be optimised to get there.

 Look For (and Embrace) Skill Gaps in Your Team

-Just as you have gaps in your own ability to perform for the best success of your social enterprise, so does your team as a whole.
+Just as you have gaps in your ability to perform for the success of your social enterprise, so does your team.

 Where Can Your Board Improve?

 Just like with yourself and your team, there are sure to be some potential improvement areas for your board.
 Building a great advisory board is no easy feat.
 Periodically take some time to evaluate your board.
 Every board has vulnerabilities at some point, and there’s no better time than the present to come to terms with them.
 Do you have different people coming from different backgrounds?
 Are all perspectives included?
 Do you meet in a way that’s effective for growth?
 Your board certainly has vulnerabilities, and there’s no better time than the present to come to terms with them.